CATEGORIES

 correct, a sweet and detailed sound.

-sounds bright and thin when combined with the most common hardeners.
-Combine it
+for strength and can sound bright and thin when combined with the most common

-with Hi purity copper and you have the best of both worlds.
+hardeners.
+Combine it with Hi purity copper and you have the best of both

 • An audio signal is what?
 It is a collection of electrical signals of varying frequencies, and